-Welcome at the !
+Welcome to !

 The research focus of the Bremen Institute for Metrology, Automation and Quality Science (BIMAQ) is the holistic investigation of optical measurement systems, which includes the design, realization, modelling, characterization and, finally, the application of novel measurement techniques.
 By applying a rigorous system-based analysis of the measurement systems, the limits of measurability and the respective uncertainty principles are investigated in order to determine and to surpass the limits of state-of-the-art approaches.
 Beyond pure measurement tasks, automation aspects and the application of quality controls is investigated as well.
 However, the core competence of BIMAQ is measurement system engineering, which is a key discipline for solving technical and overall social challenges.

-Awarding of the Deutsche WindGuard Young Scientists Award 2020 for Measurement Technology, Automation and Quality Science
+Awarding of the Deutsche WindGuard Young Scientists Award 2023 for Measurement Technology, Automation and Quality Science

 2023 the awards went to:

 „Validierung eines ganzheitlichen bionischen Leichtbaudesigns für Verzahnungen hinsichtlich dynamischer Belastungen”

 Breaking new grounds - with a highly prestigious momentum research grant